This is a summary of the core beliefs of our church, i.e. doctrinal basis.

 Jesus Christ is the Son of God, co-equal with God the Father and God the Holy Spirit.
 He has been from before all things.
 By Him all things now hold together (Colossians 1:16, 17).
 He became a real man; conceived in the womb of Mary, a virgin, by the power of the Holy Spirit, born in Bethlehem.
 Although a real man he had no sin.
 When he was crucified he bore the sin of the world (1 John 2:2).
 He took the wrath and punishment of God instead of sinners (2 Corinthians 5:18-21 etc).

 The resurrection of Jesus Christ from the dead is a historical fact.

 He has ascended into heaven, from where he now rules all things in power and glory having taken the office and continuing ministry of Mediator and High Priest on behalf of his people (Hebrews 7:24-26).

 On the basis of an objective, completed atonement God offers salvation freely to all people everywhere.
 They must put their trust in Christ alone.

 Jesus Christ will come again in splendour for all to see.
 He will bring final and full salvation for his people, and fearful punishment for people who do not believe in Him.
 (2 Thessalonians 1:7-9)

 A Christian is someone born again by the Holy Spirit.
-Their life and personality are transformed so that the he or she believes in, loves, and obeys Jesus Christ.
+Their life and personality are transformed so that they believe in, love, and obey Jesus Christ.

-We are full agreement with the FIEC basis of faith.
+We are in full agreement with the FIEC basis of faith.